cjmayo/ntp/doc/source/warp.rst

 Implementation details are described on the :doc:`Leap Second Processing <leap>` page.

+.. _data-formats-fig:

 .. figure:: pic/time1.png
   :align: center

-  Figure 1.
   NTP Data Formats

-Figure 1 shows two NTP time formats, a 64-bit *timestamp* format and a 128-bit *datestamp* format.
+:numref:`data-formats-fig` shows two NTP time formats, a 64-bit *timestamp* format and a
+128-bit *datestamp* format.
 The datestamp format is used internally, while the timestamp format is used in packet headers exchanged between clients and servers.
 The timestamp format spans 136 years, called an